vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 <p align="center"> Figure 7.
 Model component class relationship diagram

+There are three main components in model, namely word bank, leitner and quiz attempts.
+Word bank stores information about decks and entries.
+Leitner provides quiz information when a user starts a quiz.
+Quiz attempts stores data about user's performance in the quiz to be reflected in statistics.

 The diagram below will give more details about the word bank section of the model component.

 ![Structure of the Model Component](images/ModelWordBankDiagram.png)